 Gooseberries can be tart or sweet and enjoyed fresh or cooked.
 They’re high in fiber, vitamin C, and the antioxidant protocatechuic acid.

-They have a semisweet yet tart taste and can be eaten fresh or made into wines, jams, spreads, juices, teas, and ice cream.
+They have a semisweet yet tart taste and can be eaten fresh, although they’re more commonly made into wines, jams, spreads, juices, teas, and ice cream.

 They’re also high in antioxidants, such as phenolic acids, anthocyanins, flavonols, and proanthocyanidins.
 These powerful plant compounds give chokeberries one of the highest antioxidant capacities of all fruits (